cyberark/secretless-broker/pkg/secretless/plugin/connector/README.md

 If you know Go and understand your target service's authentication protocol, you can write a connector for it.
 This guide provides all of the information you'll need.

+You can also use our [connector templates](../../../../examples/connector_templates) to add your new connector plugin.

 The Secretless team is continually adding support for new databases and services, but we encourage outside contributions as well.
 If you write a connector plugin that you'd like to share with the community, please [let us know](https://secretless.io/community.html) or consider sending us a PR!